deegitalbe/laravel-trustup-io-audit/README.md

 ## ⚡⚡⚡⚡ Note by default the package can guess on wich API it need to make request.

-So you don't need to specify any url but just you environement.
+So you don't need to specify any url but just your environement.

 ```shell
 <?php